JohnCremona/CMFs/PostgresSchema.md

 Column | Type | Notes
 -------|------|------
-hecke_orbit_code | bigint | encoding of the tuple (N.k.i.x) into 64 bits
-lfunction_label | text | (N.k.c.x.n) where N.c is the Conrey label of the restriction to the cyclotomic field and n enumerates the embeddings with the same character (starting at 1) conrey_label | integer | the Conrey label for the restriction of the embedding to the character field embedding_index | integer | enumeration of which embedding (shows up in L-function link) for the given conrey label embedding_m | integer | enumeration of which embedding over all conrey labels in the specified hecke orbit.
-Ordering is the same as lexicographic on (conrey_label, embedding_index).
-1-indexed. embedding_root_real | double precision | real part of the root corresponding to this embedding embedding_root_imag | double precision | imaginary part of the root corresponding to this embedding an_normalized | double precision[] | list of pairs {x,y} of doubles x, y so that `a_n = n^{k-1)/2} * (x + iy)` for `n \in [1,1000]`
+label | text | label N.k.a.x.n.i of the embedded newform level | integer | the level N of the embedded newform weight | smallint | weight k of the embedded newform char_orbit_index | smallint | orbit index a of the character N.n of the embedded newform hecke_orbit | integer | the integer value of x in the Hecke orbit code hecke_orbit_code | bigint | encoding of the tuple (N.k.a.x) into 64 bits conrey_index | integer | Conrey index n of the character N.n of the embedded newform embedding_index | integer | index of embedding among the embeddings for the given conrey_index embedding_m | integer | enumeration of which embedding over all conrey labels in the specified hecke orbit.
+Ordering is the same as lexicographic on (conrey_index, embedding_index).
+1-indexed. dual_conrey_index | integer | Conrey index of the dual character dual_embedding_index | integer | embedding_index of dual (complex conjugate) embedded newform dual_embedding_m | integer | embedding_m for dual embedded newform embedding_root_real | double precision | real part of the root corresponding to this embedding embedding_root_imag | double precision | imaginary part of the root corresponding to this embedding an_normalized | double precision[] | list of pairs {x,y} of doubles x, y so that `a_n = n^{k-1)/2} * (x + iy)` for `n \in [1,1000]`